LucasKarlsten/devops24Luccelito/examinations/05/README.md

 What does the output look like the second time you run this playbook?

+:: "changed": true.
+Paths (dest, temp src) Ownership/permissions (owner, group, mode) Possibly size, checksum, backup_file (when backup: true)

+:: Second time the output will just show that the task is ok, and no changes are made

 # QUESTION B

 Even if we have copied the configuration to the right place, we still do not have a working https service